-SERVICE BENEFIT FOR PERSONS UNDER AGE 21 BENEFIT FOR PERSONS AGED 21 AND OLDER Ambulance Sevices.
-See "Emergency Air and Ground Transportation" and "Non-Emergency Ambulance Transportation."
-See "Emergency Air and Ground Transportation" and "Non-Emergency Ambulance Transportation."
+SERVICE BENEFIT FOR PERSONS UNDER AGE 21 BENEFIT FOR PERSONS AGED 21 AND OLDER Ambulance Services.
+See "Emergency Air and Ground Transportation" and "Non- See "Emergency Air and Ground Transportation" and "Non- Emergency Ambulance Transportation."
+Emergency Ambulance Transportation."
 2. Bariatric Surgery, defined as surgery to induce weight loss.
-Covered as medically necessary.
-Covered as medically necessary.
+Covered as medically necessary and in accordance with clinical guidelines established by the Bureau of TennCare.
+Covered as medically necessary and in accordance with clinical guidelines established by the Bureau of TennCare.
 3. Chiropractic Services [defined at 42 CFR §440.60(b)].
 Covered as medically necessary.
 Not covered.
 4. Community Health Services, [defined at 42 CFR §440.20(b) and (c) and 42 CFR §440.90].
 Covered as medically necessary.
 Covered as medically necessary.
-5. Dental Services [defined at 42 CFR §440.100].
-Preventive, diagnostic, and treatment services covered as medically necessary.
-Not covered.
-Dental services under EPSDT are provided in accordance with the state's periodicity schedule as determined after consultation with recognized dental organizations and at other intervals as medically necessary.
-Orthodontic services must be prior authorized by the Dental Benefits Manager (DBM).
-Orthodontic services are only covered for individuals under age 21.
-Effective October 1, 2013, TennCare reimbursement for orthodontic treatment approved and begun before age 21 will end on the individual's 21 st birthday.
-For individuals receiving treatment prior to October 1, 2013, such treatment may continue until completion as long as the enrollee remains eligible for TennCare.
-Orthodontic treatment is not covered unless it is medically necessary to treat a handicapping maloculusion.
-Cleft palate, hemifacial
+5. Convalescent Care [defined as care provided in a Upon receipt of proof that an enrollee has incurred medically necessary expenses related to Not covered. nursing facility after convalescent care, TennCare shall